DaldeZoo/3D-Raycaster-Engine/README.md

-Note: If you are having trouble with OpenGL, checkout my tutorial [here](https://github.com/DaldeZoo/OpenGL-Tutorials)!
+Note: If you are having trouble with OpenGL, you can checkout my tutorials [here](https://github.com/DaldeZoo/OpenGL-Tutorials)!